What Is Point-of-Sale (POS) Security?

 Bottom Line

-It’s more important than ever for businesses to have comprehensive security protocols in place, particularly where point-of-sale security is concerned.
-That means ensuring that all devices used for transactions are up-to-date and properly secured, using strong passwords and authentication methods, and regularly monitoring for suspicious activity.
+Good security means ensuring that all devices used for transactions are up-to-date and properly secured, using strong passwords and authentication methods such as two-factor authentication, and regularly monitoring for suspicious activity.
 Employees also need to be trained on how to spot potential threats and respond accordingly.